When we refer to Propertymark we mean any of the following divisions:

 To be able to provide you with services and support from Propertymark we must process your personal data.
 Some of the personal information will be information provided by you directly and there will be additional personal information that Propertymark collects.

-The type of personal data we collect depends on the way you interact and use Propertymark’s services for example accessing services as a Propertymark Member will be a different experience than interacting as a consumer.
+The type of personal data we collect depends on the way you interact and use the Propertymark services for example accessing services as a Propertymark Member will be a different experience than interacting as a member or consumer.

 Information provided by you